-While the rates of suicide in Australia have decreased over the past few decades, suicide is still the leading cause of death for young people aged 15-24 years.
+While suicide in Australia is becoming less common, it’s still the leading cause of death for young people aged 15-24 years.
 There are many reasons why young people consider suicide.
 It may be impulsive for some, while for others it could be carefully planned.
 It’s often unclear to family and friends why the person may be contemplating suicide and for parents, suicide is a great source of concern.

-Young people who contemplate suicide are unable to imagine ever feeling better.
-The emotional pain they’re feeling inside outweighs their ability to cope with it and they have lost hope.
-There will usually be an underlying cause for your child’s distress.
-It’s important to know that it may be a long road that you’ll have to travel with your child to being well.
-Your child needs your support and that of their family and friends to keep them well.
+Young people who consider taking their own life can’t imagine ever feeling better.
+The pain they’re feeling inside outweighs their ability to cope with it and they’ve often lost hope.
+There will usually be an underlying cause for your teen’s distress and it’s important to know that it may be a long journey to feeling better.
+Your teen needs your support and that of their family and friends to keep them well.

 Who is at risk of suicide?

-That been said, the risk of suicide can apply to any teenager so you need to be aware of things to look out for.
+That being said, the risk of suicide can apply to any teenager so you need to be aware of things to look out for.

-Suicide is very complex and is often not dependent on one specific reason or cause.
-It may be hard to realise that there is an issue and hard to notice that there is something to worry about.
-Some signs that your child may be considering suicide include:
+Suicide is very complex and is often not related to one specific reason or cause.
+It may be hard to identify that there’s an issue or that there’s something to worry about.
+Some signs that your teen may be considering suicide include: